ohler55/ojc/README.md

 Follow [@peterohler on Twitter](http://twitter.com/#!/peterohler) for announcements and news about the OjC.

+### Release 1.11.0 - August 15, 2015

+ - Fixed bug in ocj_get() that missed keys of a medium size range.

+ - Added an option for case insensitive searches.
+By setting the ojc_case_insensitive flag to true search and replace functions become case insensitive.

 ### Release 1.10.0 - May 17, 2015

  - Added support for arrays in ojc_replace().